timqian/murmur/README.md

-# serverless-comment
+# MurMur

+A serverless comment system

 ## Features

-- Serverless & self deployable
+- Serverless & Self-deployable

-- Open source

-- Modulized, so that personalized. you deside
+- Customizable, you deside
-  - where to store data
+  - Where to store data
-  - how users get notified
-  - where you deploy this service
+  - How you deploy this service
+  - How to get notified

 ## Design